Xizi Danielle Deng (邓西子)

 news

-Dec 13, 2024 A first-author study on accent adaptation has been accepted for presentation at New Sounds 2025!
+Feb 21, 2026 A first-author study on phonetic recalibration has been accepted for a poster presentation at LabPhon20 in Montreal!

 selected publications